-As we begin a new quarter, we’ve put a together a list of housekeeping items and reminders to help you get your Canvas course ready for Spring 2022:
+As we begin a new quarter, we’ve put a together a list of housekeeping items and reminders to help you get your Canvas course ready for the start date:

 - View your course as a student.
 Student View mode allows you to catch course issues and resolve prior to students noticing.